snsinfu/h5/README.md

 #### dataset::stream_writer(record_shape, options)

 Starts incremental writing to the dataset.
-This funnction creates a new dataset with unlimited capacity and returns a [stream_writer](#h5stream-writer) for writing a sequence of same-shaped arrays to it.
+This function creates a new dataset with unlimited capacity and returns a [stream_writer](#h5stream-writer) for writing a sequence of same-shaped arrays to it.